MarkovShield/mod_mshield/documentations/DEVELOPMENT.md

 ```

 ### httpd, apr, apr-util header files
+You first need to create a `CMakeLists.txt` file because its inside `.gitignore`.
-This module needs some header file from httpd, apr and apr-utils.
-By default these header files are linked in the CMakeLists.txt file:
+mod_mshield needs some header files from httpd, apr and apr-utils.
+By default these header files are linked in the `CMakeLists.txt` file:
 ```
 include_directories(
     /usr/local/Cellar/httpd24/2.4.25/include/httpd/